Yutsuten/notes/notes/tool/linux/systemctl/service.md

 ## Usage

-Root privileges are often needed when running `systemctl` commands.
+There are user and system services.
+If dealing with system services, root privileges are needed.

 ```shell
 systemctl OPTION ACTION my.service